unrealwork/axibase-collector/scheduling.md

-# SCHEDULING
+# Scheduling

+## Scheduled Execution

+Axibase Collector executes enabled jobs based on their schedule.

+The number of concurrently executing jobs is set to 32 by default and is controlled with quartz.properties.

+Jobs execute concurrently whereas configuration inside the same job are executed sequentially.

+Instances of the same job cannot run at the same time.
+If the job is in STARTED status by the time it's time to execute it again, the new execution will not be triggered until the current job instance finishes its work.

+## Manual Execution

+Jobs can be executed manually with `Run` action regardless of its schedule or status.

+Manual execution produces the same results as scheduled execution.

+The manual mode is useful for running temporarily disabled jobs, for example when developing new jobs or troubleshooting existing jobs.

-### Using Cron Expressions
+### Cron Expressions

 A cron expression is a string that determines a schedule for executing a job.

-Fields in a cron expression have the following order: seconds, minutes, hours, day-of-month, month, day-of-week, year.
+Fields in a cron expression have the following order:

+- seconds
+- minutes
+- hours
+- day-of-month
+- month
+- day-of-week
+- year (optional)

-For example, `0 0 12 * * ?`.
+For example, `0 0 8 * * ? *`, means execution at 08:00:00 every day.

-You can use the ‘R’ symbol in second/minute/hour field to randomize the value.
+Second, minute, and hour fields support **R** (random) symbol to randomize the exact execution time.

 ![Cron Expressions](http://axibase.com/wp-content/uploads/2016/03/cron_expressions.png)

-_*Either ‘0’ or ‘7’ can stand for Sunday._
+_*Either '0' or '7' can stand for Sunday in day-of-week field._

-#### Examples
+## Examples

-For example, if you want to run a command every 15 minutes, cron expression should be as follows: `0 0/15 * * * ?`
+`0 0/15 * * * ?` - Execute job every 15 minutes.

-To run a command every 10 seconds, cron expression should be: `0/10 * * * * ?`
+`0/10 * * * * ?` - Execute job every 10 seconds.

-To run a command every minute:  `0 0/1 * * * ?`
+`0 0/1 * * * ?` - Execute job every minute.

-To run a command every day at 0:00:  `0 0 0 * * ?`
+`0 0 0 * * ?` - Execute job every day at 0:00.

-To run a command every 5 minutes at random second: `R 0/5 * * * ?`
+`R 0/5 * * * ?` - Execute job every 5 minutes at random second.

-To run a command every day on 01 hour at random minute and second: `R R 1 * * ?`
+`R R 1 * * ?` - Execute job every day on 01 hour at random minute and second.

-To run a command every hour at 5th and 35th minute: `0 5,35 * * * ?`
+`0 5,35 * * * ?` - Execute job every hour at 5th and 35th minute.